MathyouMB/website/src/content/articles/2024/is-leetcode-worth-it.md

 ## What’s Wrong With LeetCode?

-LeetCode questions fail to evaluate a candidate’s domain knowledge or their ability to design and build **real software**—skills that actually matter when hiring for software engineering roles.
+LeetCode questions fail to evaluate a candidate’s domain knowledge or their ability to design and build **real software** (skills that actually matter when hiring for software engineering roles).

 If you really think about it, questions focused on optimizing time and space complexity are really just **math problems** in disguise.